joewong1227/ng-store/README.md

 A lightweight and responsive store application without database, which enables you to set it up in minutes. ngStore is built on AngularJS framework with <a href ="http://simplecartjs.org/" target="_blank">simpleCart.js</a> and <a href="http://getbootstrap.com/" target="_blank">Bootstrap</a>.

 # <a href="http://wsjwong.github.io/ngStore/" target="_blank">Demo</a>
-Note: To see the product page responsive effect, please see the 'New Arrivals' page
+To see the product page responsive effect, please see the 'New Arrivals' page.

 # Features
 * Mobile-first Responsive Design
 * No Database
 * Slideshow with Touch Swiping
-* Custom product attributes including Size/Color
+* Product attributes including (but not limited to) Sizes/Colors
 * Sort Products by any attributes
 * Flat rate Shipping
 * Paypal with Multiple Currencies

 # Set up
-* Clone from github
+* Clone from GitHub
 * <a href="https://github.com/wsjwong/ngStore/archive/gh-pages.zip" target="_blank">Download ZIP</a>

 1.ngStore runs on a web server